rpog/nexmo-developer/_tutorials/client-sdk/get-started/in-app-voice/ios.md

     #define kInAppVoiceJoeToken @"JOE_TOKEN" //TODO: swap with a token for Joe
 ```

 The `LoginViewController` holds two buttons for you to select which user should login.

 ## 1. Login

 Using the Nexmo SDK should start with a `NexmoClient` login, using a `jwt` user token.

-On production apps, your server would authenticate the user, and would return to a `jwt` to the app.
+On production apps, your server would authenticate the user, and would return a `jwt` to the app.
 You can read more about generating the `jwt` [here]("https://developer.nexmo.com/stitch/concepts/jwt-acl").

 For testing and getting started purposes, you can use the `jwt` generated for you on the dashboard.

 Open `MainViewController.m`.
 Explore the setup methods that were written for you on `viewDidLoad`.